Home Learning Gateway

 One important feature at Eastlands is the Accelerated Reader programme.
 Most classes have children coming home with reading books during the school closure period.
 By visiting the AR website children can continue to quiz after they have finished reading each book.
 We encourage you to keep to this reading-quizzing routine.

 After their books are finished and quizzed on, if possible, could you help your child to pick a book (from home, if local libraries are shut) that best matches their ZPD range eg: 3.2 or 1.8.
-You can use AR Bookfinder UK: this site will search whether books you have at home are on the AR system (there are over 200,000) and then find its AR level.
+You can use AR Bookfinder UK: (this is only available during a lockdown) this site will search whether books you have at home are on the AR system (there are over 200,000) and then find its AR level.

 I would suggest to go no more than 0.5 either side of their current level.

 If your child is 3.8 then they can read between 3.3 and 4.3.
 I would prefer children not to read too many below their level as this does not help them to make progress but I understand you may have a limited supply of books at your disposal in some cases.
 They can record their scores in the Home School Communication Books if they want to.
 I am available via email (firstname.lastname@example.org) for any queries regarding AR and I will be checking on all classes over the course of the closure.